chrisnig/long-term-workload/README.md

 Before invoking the script, you should clear all of our generated data and results as follows.
 * Delete everything in the ``results`` directory, but not the directory itself.
-* Delete all directories named ``data/data_generated_conf_*``, but make sure not to delete ``data/data_generated_0.8`` as this directory will be required for data generation.
+* Delete all directories named ``data/data_generated_conf_*`` and ``data/data_generated_rate_*``, but make sure not to delete ``data/data_generated_0.8`` as this directory will be required for data generation.

-After you have performed the deletion, you can change to the ``src`` directory and invoke ``run_all_conf.sh``.
+After you have performed the deletion, you can change to the ``src`` directory and invoke ``run_all_conf.sh`` (runs experiments on different conflict rates) and ``run_all_rate.sh`` (runs experiments on different preference probabilities).
 After the script has finished, you can find all the results in the ``results`` directory.

 Alternatively, you can also go through all steps manually.
 The process is described below.
 We show the process for a target conflict rate of 80%.
 If you want to compare different conflict probabilities, the process needs to be repeated.
+Similarly, if you want to vary the preference probability, this process needs to be repeated with the respective parameters.

 1. **Generate data for physicians.** This step is optional as we supply generated data in the ``data`` directory which is the data we ran our experiments on.
 Skip this step if you want to use our generated data.

-    Our software assumes the data in the form of CDAT files.
+    Our software accepts the data in the form of CDAT files.
 These files are read by the CMPL software.
 We expect each CDAT file to have the same file name.
 The files should each be stored in a different subdirectory.
 In our case, we name the subdirectories with the starting date of the respective roster and the number of weeks the roster should span.
 The following parameters need to be supplied to the script to generate data:
     * input directory which contains subdirectories with existing data that should be modified.
 You can use our supplied data for this purpose.
     * output directory where subdirectories for the generated data will be created
     * number of physicians